Inquisition

-Legal Background
+Legal background

 Tribunal at the Inquisitor's Palace in Birgu, Malta.
 Eymeric's manual recommends that the accused be seated on a backless low bench.

 In the high medieval period, various forms of ad hoc or non-evidence-based trials occurred: trial by ordeal (trial by combat, trial by fire, trial by water, etc.), and compurgation (character witnesses), especially in teutonic cultures.
 In tenth and eleventh centuries, attempts were made to re-establish safer aspects of Roman and Hebrew law following the discovery of major ancient Roman legal texts.
 By the late tenth century, the new University of Bologna was training lawyers in Roman legal jurisprudence, and other universities followed.
 An inquisitorial procedure was adopted for capital crimes, first in ecclesiastical courts run by clergy as mandated by the Fourth Council of the Lateran (1215), and then progressively also in secular courts as well.
-(Many countries still retain an inquisitorial legal system, as distinct from e.g., an adversarial or arbitrated one.)
+Many countries still retain an inquisitorial legal system, as distinct from e.g., an adversarial or arbitrated one.

 In the revived legal system, for capital crimes, circumstantial evidence was not enough to convict: the testimony of two or more witnesses was now necessary, which increased the necessity of obtaining a confession.
 This in turn promoted the uptake of threats and application of torture, akin to the "enhanced interrogation techniques" or the illegal third degree police techniques, to collaborate information for investigations for both secular and ecclesiastical courts.

 Secular and ecclesiastical legal theorists of the Late Middle Ages developed a variety of rules concerning when torture was used, how much, what it was unsafe for, who was allowed to do it, what medical supervision was necessary, etc. Because it belonged to the investigation phase, it was frequently not documented outside the Inquisition.
 Historian Henry A. Kelly concludes that inquisition was "a brilliant and much-needed innovation in trial procedure, instituted by the greatest lawyer-pope of the Middle Ages" and that later "abusive practices" should be identified as a perversion of the original inquisitorial process.

 Terminology

 Inquisition

 The term "inquisition" comes from the Medieval Latin word inquisitio, which described a court process based on Roman law, which came back into use during the Late Middle Ages.
-It was a new, less arbitrary form of trial that replaced the denunciatio and accussatio process which required a denouncer or used an adversarial process, the most unjust being trial by ordeal and the secular Germanic trial by combat.

-Today, the English term "Inquisition" is popularly applied to any one of the regional tribunals or later national institutions that worked against heretics or other offenders against the canon law of the Catholic Church.
+It was a new and less arbitrary form of trial that replaced the denunciatio and accussatio process, which required a denouncer or used an adversarial process, the most unjust being trial by ordeal and the secular Germanic trial by combat.
+Since that time, the English term "Inquisition" is popularly applied to any one of the regional tribunals or later national institutions that worked against heretics or other offenders against the canon law of the Catholic Church.
 Although the term "Inquisition" is usually applied to ecclesiastical courts of the Catholic Church, in the Middle Ages it properly referred to an organized judicial process.